Envelopes of holomorphy and extension of functions of bounded type: On the Spectrum of

 \section{On the Spectrum of $H_{b}(U)$}

-A consequence of Example \ref{ejemplo} is that the canonical extension of a function in $H_b(U)$ is not necessarily of bounded type on the spectrum.
-The following proposition gives an equivalent condition for these extensions to be of bounded type (this should be compared to~\cite[Proposition 2.5]{DinVen04}):

-\begin{proposition} Let $U$ be an open set of a simmetrically regular Banach space $E$.
-Then every function $f\in H_{b}(U)$ extends to a function $\tilde f$ of bounded type on $M_{b}(U)$ if and only if given any $M_{b}(U)$-bounded set $B$ there exists a $U$-bounded set $D$ such that $\varphi\prec D$ for all $\varphi\in B$. \end{proposition} \begin{proof} We have a well defined extension morphism
+A consequence of Example \ref{ejemplo} is that the canonical extension of a function in $H_b(U)$ to the spectrum is not necessarily of bounded type.
+An application of the Closed Graph Theorem gives an equivalent condition for these extensions to be of bounded type.
+Suppose $U$ is an open subset of a symmetrically regular Banach space.
+Then the canonical extension of every function in $H_{b}(U)$ to $M_{b}(U)$ is of bounded type if and only if given any $M_{b}(U)$-bounded set $B$ there exists a $U$-bounded set $D$ such that $\varphi\prec D$ for every $\varphi\in B$.
+See \cite[Proposition 2.5]{DinVen04} for a related result.